 Do you need to take protein supplements?

-Protein can be found in a wide range of food items and will be found in the highest quantities in meat.
+Protein can be found in a wide range of food items and will be found in the highest quantities in meat and seafood.
 Examples are;

-You should find that eating 2 portions of meat a day i.e. a chicken breast at lunch and a piece of beef or portion of turkey mince at dinner combined with the protein found in other food items in your diet will be enough for you to hit your goals without too much trouble.
-For more protein sources check out this list.
+You should find that eating 2 portions of meat a day i.e. a chicken breast at lunch and a piece of beef or portion or turkey mince at dinner combined with the protein found in other food items in your diet will be enough for you to hit your goals without too much trouble.